shrechochek/evolution-chess/README.md

 ---

 ## How Pieces Evolve
-when piece eat another piece first piece can evolve into another piece [**evolution tree**](https://miro.com/app/board/uXjVI-ZUrws=/)
+When a piece captures another piece, it gains experience and can evolve into a new piece

+[**evolution tree**](https://miro.com/app/board/uXjVI-ZUrws=/)

 ---

 ## How to Create Mods
-1. ### first of all you must create folder with *.json* file
+1. first of all you must create folder with *.json* file
-2. ### if you use photos that are not in original respository you should upload them to /images folder in your mod(recommended) or upload them directly into mod folder
+2. if you use photos that are not in original respository you should upload them to /images folder in your mod(recommended) or upload them directly into mod folder
-3. ### then you must set name for photos that you use
+3. then you must set name for photos that you use

 > ```json
 > "SYMBOLS": {